the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.5.13] TBD =

+* Tweak - Aggregator will now allow for some minor shifts in schedule execution time to help distribute requests to EA Service [86628]

 = [4.5.12.1] 2017-09-07 =

 * Fix - Fixed an issue where events imported via Event Aggregator from an iCal-like source would be duplicated in place of being updated [87654]